trainart/linux2/2-2-8-Boot-process.md

 systemctl isolate graphical.target
 ```

+> Term "isolate" is strange, but never mind, just remember that's it

-If we want to permanently set default to text mode (to work after reboot) we can run:
+nently set default to text mode (to work after reboot) we can run:

 ```bash
 systemctl set-default multi-user.target